 Faculty of Law Valedictorians, Medal Winners

 2018 - Steven Shergill for the Faculty of Law.
 Steven Shergill completed his Juris Doctor and holds a Bachelor of Commerce from the University of British Columbia.
 He chose law as his way of giving back to the Canadian legal system, which not only provides stability and protection for citizens, but also allowed his forefathers from Punjab to make a home here.
 During his time at TRU, Steven assisted law faculty member Katie Sykes with her research on First Nations businesses in Kamloops and on access to justice.
-This past year he was the academic director of TRU's Society of Law Students, where he advocated for the student voice on various faculty committees.
-After graduation, he is articling with the City of Surrey's in-house counsel.
+He was the academic director of TRU's Society of Law Students, where he advocated for the student voice on various faculty committees.
+After graduation, he articled with the City of Surrey's in-house counsel.

 Law Society of British Columbia Gold Medal: Danielle Charmaine Ching.
 Danielle Charmaine Ching was inspired to pursue law after working as a legal assistant and paralegal in Toronto.
 After seeing an emotional exchange between a young woman and a prosecutor, she recognized the power law has over ordinary lives and wanted to pursue a career in such a dynamic and challenging field.
 After joining TRU Law, she continued to develop a love for the law by working as a teaching and research assistant and volunteering with the John Howard Society.
-She was awarded multiple Dean’s Course prizes and will start work as a judicial law clerk with the BC Supreme Court in New Westminster this fall.
+She was awarded multiple Dean’s Course prizes and worked as a judicial law clerk with the BC Supreme Court in New Westminster after graduation.

 Law Society of British Columbia Gold Medal: Brandon Harrison.
 Brandon Harrison’s undergraduate studies in criminology ignited an interest in law, and he continued on to pursue a Juris Doctor.
 He served as a teaching assistant for a course in Legislation, Administration and Policy, was a member of the Faculty of Law’s Oral Advocacy club from 2015 to 2016, and played on the Faculty of Law Soccer Club from 2016 to 2018.
 He was awarded the Shaver Scholarship in Fall 2016 and won Dean’s Course Prizes in Advanced Legal Research, Conflict of Laws, and Creditors’ Remedies.
 He says the young, engaging faculty helped his class develop practical and innovative solutions to legal issues.

 Law Society of British Columbia Gold Medal: Simon Meijers.
 Simon Meijers chose law because he wanted a career that would be interesting and continually present new challenges and opportunities.
 During his studies, he enjoyed the practical aspect of learning about the law, participating in the 2016 Wilson Moot and the 2017 MacIntyre Cup Moots.
 He was also an editor of the Canadian Journal of Comparative and Contemporary Law in 2016/17.
 His awards include the Shaver Scholarship, the TRU Law Second Year Scholarship and numerous course prizes.
-In September, he will begin clerking at the British Columbia Supreme Court in New Westminster, and following that, he will be articling with the Department of Justice in Vancouver.
+After graduation he began a clerkship at the British Columbia Supreme Court in New Westminster, and following that, he articled with the Department of Justice in Vancouver.

 Law Society of British Columbia Gold Medal: Cole Rodocker.
 Cole Rodocker received a Bachelor of Arts in English from UBC Okanagan before obtaining his Juris Doctor from TRU.
 Consistently among the top students throughout his years at TRU, he made the Dean’s List in his second and third year and received numerous Dean’s Course Prizes, awarded for achieving the highest mark in a course.
 In addition, he has received over $35,000 is scholarships and awards, including the Alvin and Lydia Grunert Scholarship in Law, ScotiaBank Course Prize in Business Associations, Norma Quinn Memorial Prize in Law for Real Estate, TRU Law Scholarship, and TRU Law Second Year Scholarship.